 During Fall & Spring semesters club meetings are held every 1st & 3rd Friday of the month at 12 pm.This club aspires to change the perception and negative stereotyping associated with disability by recognizing students with disabilities for their academic accomplishments.
 In addition, it facilitates development of community, skills in leadership, advocacy and education for participating students.

-- Access & Academic Accommodations for Remote Learning: DSPS Counselors authorize a variety of individualized accommodations to students in both remote learning and physical on campus environments.
+- Access & Academic Accommodations: DSPS Counselors authorize a variety of individualized accommodations to students in both remote learning and physical on campus environments.
 Accommodations such as; extended time on exams, priority registration, recording lectures, note-taking & test taking strategies, textbooks in alternate formats (ex: Audio) ASL interpreting services, speech to text captioning services, and more.

 - Educational Planning: DSPS counselors can assist you in creating both a short term and long term educational road map, also known as an "Ed Plan" that aligns with your goals and disability related needs.